RELICS: Spectroscopy of gravitationally-lensed $z\simeq 2$ reionization-era analogs and implications for CIII] detections at $z>6$: Spectroscopic Observations

 We observed the PLCK G287 and RXCJ0911 fields using IMACS in multi-object mode.
 As with the LDSS3 observations, we designed slitmasks that include a mixture of the EELGs, candidate lensed galaxies, and cluster galaxy members.
 For the PLCK G287 mask, we also placed a slit on one of the other images of EELG PLCKG287-5648 (source 2.2 using the \citealt{Zitrin2017} nomenclature).
 We used the 300 lines/mm grating blazed at an angle of 17.5$^{\circ}$ with the f/2 camera.
 The grating is optimized to provide wavelength coverage from 3900~\AA\ to 8000~\AA, covering CIII] and other UV metal lines in the expected wavelength range.
 We used a slit width of 1\farcs0 that provided a spectral resolution of 6.7~\AA.

 Both masks were observed on 2019 March 6-7.
 Conditions were clear throughout the observations with an average seeing of 0\farcs7.
 Because of the fainter continuum magnitudes of the EELGs in these fields, we obtained longer exposure times ($\sim$3.5-5.5 hr) in order to reach sufficient depth to detect emission lines with rest-frame equivalent widths as low as $\sim$3-5~\AA.
 The data were reduced using the same pipeline and procedure as described above.
+Similar to the LDSS3 spectra, the absolute calibration is performed using continuum magnitudes of slit stars placed on our masks.
 We reached median line flux sensitivities (3$\sigma$) of 7.2$\times$10$^{-18}$ erg cm$^{-2}$ s$^{-1}$ (RXCJ0911-612) and 9.6$\times$10$^{-18}$ erg cm$^{-2}$ s$^{-1}$ (PLCK G287-5648) in the wavelength range (5000-6000~\AA) where CIII] is situated, enabling constraints to be placed on lines with rest-equivalent widths as low as $\sim$5~\AA.